 Content optimization is the ongoing practice of maximizing revenue from content distribution and licensing agreements.
 Enterprise AI solutions can help media companies forecast audience demand and assess the revenue potential of various types of content.
 As a result, media companies can make better strategic decisions about licensing or producing content and distribution teams can leverage insights to maximize licensing terms.

 AI can also help media companies automate the process of applying tags and structured metadata to their content, making content more discoverable and platforms more user-friendly for audiences.

 4. Distribution Strategy

-Media companies typically store licensing agreements as unstructured data, so the process of searching through contracts or comparing partnership terms between contracts is manual and time-consuming.
+Media companies typically store licensing agreements as unstructured data, so the process of searching through contracts or comparing partnership terms and pricing between contracts is manual and time-consuming.
 Enterprise AI solutions can help by normalizing the unstructured data in these documents, allowing data scientists to perform searches or run analytics on media licensing agreements.